The Number of Patients Admitted with Stroke in 2016

-The number of patients treated at Barnes-Jewish Hospital who received tPA for their ischemic stroke, and those who received endovascular recanalization therapy.
+The number of patients treated at Barnes-Jewish Hospital who received tPA for their ischemic stroke, and those who were considered for endovascular thrombectomy therapy.
 For more information on these treatments, click here.

 tPA Administered in BJH ED: tPA is a clot-busting drug used to dissolve the blockage in a blood vessel that is causing an ischemic stroke, to restore blood flow, and help prevent disability after a stroke.

-Endovascular Recanalization: Minimally invasive (catheter-based) angiography procedure to treat stroke by mechanically retrieving a blood clot.
+Endovascular Thrombectomy: Minimally invasive (catheter-based) angiography procedure to treat stroke by mechanically retrieving a blood clot.

-Endovascular Recanalization Therapy: a procedure where a blockage in a blood vessel is removed by a catheter inserted into the blocked artery.
+Endovascular Thrombectomy Therapy: a procedure where a blockage in a blood vessel is removed by a catheter inserted into the blocked artery.

 For more information on Aneurysm clipping and coiling, click here.